 Next to the kitchen the bathroom is the most important room when it comes to improving the value of your home.
-And while bathroom renovations aren’t exactly inexpensive, you don’t always have to spend a fortune in order to get the best bang for your buck.
+And while a bathroom renovation isn’t exactly inexpensive, you don’t always have to spend a fortune in order to get the best bang for your buck.
 Here are my recommendations for where you can save and where you should splurge in a bathroom renovation to get the best return on investment (ROI).

 Save – Flooring Material